qwertier24/AC/README.md

 # AC
-Some codes that is not worth mentioning.
+Some codes not worth mentioning.